 FINANCES: £613.00 [St Anthony]; £210.76 [St Elizabeth]; £<tba> [Ss John & Thomas]; £452.39 [Sacred Heart & St Peter]; £479.63 [St Hilda & Saint Aidan].
 THANK YOU for your ongoing generosity to our parishes.

-PLEASE PRAY for Patrick and David who were baptised last Sunday, that with their parents and Godparents to help them by word and example, they will always live their life following in the footsteps of Jesus.
+PLEASE PRAY for Patrick and David who were baptised last Sunday, that with their parents and Godparents to help them by word and example, they will always live their lives following in the footsteps of Jesus.

 If you would like your child baptised, please speak to one of the priests or Sister Damien at St Anthony’s or to Maria English at St Elizabeth’s to arrange the preparation for this.